nikosath/simplebank-java-learning-project/README.md

 ---

-## Error Messages (Use These Exact Texts When the Related Rule Applies)

-- "Account holder name cannot be blank"
-- "PIN must be exactly 4 digits"
-- "Amount must be at least 0.01"
-- "Maximum transaction amount is 10000.00"
-- "Insufficient funds.
-Current balance: X.XX" (where `X.XX` is the actual balance with two decimal places)
-- "Invalid account number or PIN"
-- "Source and target account must be different"
-- "Target account does not exist"
-- "Savings accounts must maintain a minimum balance of 100.00"
-- "Daily outgoing limit exceeded.
-Remaining daily limit: X.XX" (only if the optional `v4` stretch goal is implemented; `X.XX` is the actual remaining limit with two decimal places)

----

 ## Suggested Schedule (Months 1–8)

 This project is self-paced, but we provide a suggested 8-month schedule to help you plan your work.
 The first seven months focus on strong fundamentals, while the final month is reserved for the AI-assisted interface phase.